Healthy Homes Assessment Tawa

 Home Assessments Tawa for Rental Properties

-There are many things to check during an home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a variety of things to look over in an home assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
+The most common are:

 • Does the home have sufficient ventilation including extractor fans?

-The consequences of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can have a significant impact for landlords and property managers.
-For professional advice get in touch now and schedule your rental properties house evaluation.
+The consequences of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling can be extremely costly for property managers and landlords.
+For expert advice, call now and schedule your rental properties house assessment.

 home assessments for rental properties